AJMustill/HJGalaxy/README.md

   - TARGETNAME_GAIADR_seed
   saved RNG seed to ensure reproducibility of the Monte-Carlo analysis

-  - TARGETNAME_GAIADR_densities.txt
-  Table of Gaia ids, densities, and 6D positions of the target and up to 600 neighbouring stars.
-If this file exists, it will be read instead of generating a MC sample and calculating the densities (this takes up to a few minutes per target).
-This file will be created or overwritten when anaylsis of the target is complete

   - TARGETNAME_GAIADR_densities.txt.backup
-  Backup of the above file.
+  Backup Table of Gaia ids, densities, and 6D positions of the target and up to 600 neighbouring stars.
 This will not be read or changed by running the notebook, but you can check that your stellar densities are the same as those originally calculated by diff'ing these two files.
-They may differ if, for example, the RNG differs between machines
+They may differ if, for example, the RNG differs between machines.
+You can also cp the backup file to the .txt file; then the notebook will read from this file instead of generating a Monte Carlo sample and calculting the densities.
+The densities.txt file will always be overwritten when analysis of the target is complete

  Figures generated per target will also be placed in the results/TARGETNAME/GAIADR/ directory.
 Most commands to generate figures are commented out in the notebook to avoid making a surfeit of plots